sigirisetti/DevOps-Interview-Process/README.md

 - Q4) Can you name some of the most-used DevOps tools?

-  - A: Following is a list of some of the most widely used DevOps tools:
+  - Ans: Following is a list of some of the most widely used DevOps tools:

-      - Ansible – A configuration management and application deployment tool
-      - Chef – A configuration management and application deployment tool
+      - Ansible/Chef/Puppet – A configuration management and application deployment tools
-      - Docker – A containerization tool
+      - Docker/Podman/Rocket/CRI-O – A containerization tool
+      - Kubernetes - Container Orchestration Tool.
-      - Git – A version control system (VCS) tool
+      - Git – A version control system (VCS) tool.
+      - Gitlab/Github - Source code hosting platform.
       - Jenkins – A continuous integration (CI) tool
       - Jira – An agile team collaboration tool
       - Nagios – A continuous monitoring tool
-      - Puppet – A configuration management and application deployment tool
       - Selenium – A continuous testing (CT) tool

 - Q5) What is Selenium used for?

-  - A: Selenium is used for continuous testing in DevOps.
+  - Ans: Selenium is used for continuous testing in DevOps.
 The tool specializes in functional and regression forms of testing.

-- Q6) What do you understand by Puppet in DevOps?
+- Q6) What do you understand by Ansible in DevOps?

-  - A: It is a configuration management tool that is used for automating administration tasks.
-Puppet makes use of the Master-Slave architecture in which the two entities communicate via an encrypted channel.
+  - Ans: It is a configuration management tool that is used for automating administration tasks.
+Ansible makes use of the Controller-Targets architecture in which the two entities communicate via an secured/encrypted channel.

   - System admins need to perform a lot of repetitive tasks, notably installing and configuring servers.
 Writing scripts for automating such tasks is an option but it becomes hectic when the infrastructure is large.
 Configuration management is a great workaround for this.

-  - Puppet helps in configuring, deploying, and managing servers.
+  - Ansible helps in configuring, deploying, and managing servers.
 Not only does it make such redundant tasks easier but also cuts a significant portion of the total work time.
 The mature configuration management tool:

       - Continuously checks whether the needed configuration for a host is in place or not.
 If altered, the configuration is automatically reverted back
       - Defines distinct configurations for every host